 In the Museums

-At the Museo Ara Paci, Genesis, photos by Sebastiano Salgado.
+At the Galleria Nazionale d'Arte Moderno, a retropsective of work by influential 20th century Italian artist Emilio Isgrò.
+At the Museo Carlo Bilotti, work by contemporary landscape artist Franco Mulas.
+At the Capitoline museus, Archimedes.
+Art and the Invention of Science.
+At the Foro Romano, 17 site-specific installations, Post Classici, the Revival of Antiquity in Contemporary Art.
+At the Museo Ara Pacis, Genesis, photos by Sebastiano Salgado.
 At the Museo Ebraico, three epic canvases by Larry Rivers "Survivor.
 Primo Levi."
-At the Museo di Roma Trastevere, this year's winners of the World Press Photo awards.
 At the Parco della Musica, great photographs from the archives of Life Magazine.
 At the Museo di Roma Palazzo Braschi, English landscape artists in Rome: 18th and 19th centuries.
-An exhibition dedicated to the great American artist Louise Nevelson is at the Palazzo Sciarra.At the At the Museo Carlo Bilotti, White & White, a dialogue between the art of Korea and Italy, focused on the color white.
-At the Complesso Vittoriano, Cubisti Cubismo, a major survey.
-At the Scuderia Quirinale, a major exhibition of the works of Renaissance artist Tiziano (Titian).
-At the Palazzo delle Espozioni, works of the iconic photographer Helmut Newton, and an exhinition of contemporary New York Art, Empire State, and paintings by Roberto Ferri, the realist painter whose works evoke a modern-day Caravaggio.
+An exhibition dedicated to the great American artist Louise Nevelson is at the Palazzo Sciarra.At the At the Complesso Vittoriano, Cubisti Cubismo, a major survey.
+At the Scuderia Quirinale, a major exhibition of the works of Renaissance artist Tiziano (Titian) closes this Sunday, June 16.
+At the Palazzo delle Espozioni, works of the iconic photographer Helmut Newton, and an exhinition of contemporary New York Art, Empire State.
 At MACRO, Works by multimedia aritst, Sam Durant, and Vasco Bendini 1966 – 1967 works by one of the foremost pioneers of the Italian Informale movement.
-Da Orvieto a Bolsena: un percorso tra Etruschi e Romani, an important new exhibition of archeolgoical finds, is at the Museo Nazionale Etrusco. , is at the MAXXI museum.
-At the Galleria Nazionale d'Arte Moderno,the work of important Abstract artist Sean Scully, and at the same museum, iAlighiero Boetti a Roma, works by one of the most influential Italian artists of the twentieth century, also Fiona Tan's video instilation and works by the influential photogrpaher Luigi Ghirri.
-The works of Peter Brugel are at the Chiostro Bramante.
+Da Orvieto a Bolsena: un percorso tra Etruschi e Romani, an important new exhibition of archeolgoical finds, is at the Museo Nazionale Etrusco.
+At the MAXXI ,the first extensive international retrospective of Francesco Vezzoli and a the same museum, iAlighiero Boetti a Roma, works by one of the most influential Italian artists of the twentieth century, also Fiona Tan's video instilation and works by the influential photogrpaher Luigi Ghirri.
+The works of Peter Brugel are at the Chiostro Bramante, extended through July 7.